 A popular item at French picnics is the cake salé, our version of the American quick bread.
 While I like to bake and slice a loaf for a party buffet, I find the muffin shape better suited to picnic enjoyment.
-Indeed these fresh herb muffins are a great picnic item, but it will also work well in place of bread with a salad of young greens and fresh goat cheese, or with a summer soup.

 - 1 small bunch fresh flat parsley, leaves only